JavaScript

 <script>

-alert("This script is in the head section.");
+alert("JavaScript in the head section");

 </script>